djynnius/ZedekFramework/README.md

 Zedek Web Development Framework version 2.1

-This is a PHP web development framework built as a very light framework while taking from some of the nicer modern ideas.
+This is a lightweight PHP web development framework.

 The features include:

-1. Model View Controller
+1. Model-View-Controller
 2. Object Oriented
-3. Encourages agile development
+3. Encourages Agile development
-4. Has an Object Relational Model (ORM) built in called ZORM
+4. Has an Object Relational Mapper (ORM) built in called ZORM
 5. Has a templating engine accessed from a class called ZView
 6. Templating engines allows some logic in the html view file such as looping through an array
 7. URL rewriting allowing for clean urls
+8. Tested with apache, and currently being tested on lighttpd
+9. Works on Unix, unix-like and Windows Operating Systems

 Requirements
 =============